samlevin11/terrain-challenge/README.md

 Depending on the scale of the data, [`outdb`](https://postgis.net/docs/using_raster_dataman.html#RT_Cloud_Rasters) rasters and [Cloud Optimized GeoTIFFs](http://cogeo.org/) might be used to provide more efficient data access.
 COGs excel at providing efficient raster data access for client applications, allowing them to request only small ranges of the data as required.
 Using `outdb` rasters, PostGIS can take advantage of these same range requests, allowing it to efficiently retrieve only the data necessary for a given operation.
 This approach would require more significant changes to the workflow established here so far, as the COGs would need to be copied to the file server and then referenced by PostGIS rather than loaded directly.

 In the current Flask server implementation, clipped raster results are streamed back to the client.
 Depending on the size of the clipped rasters expected in production use, this chunk size might be adjusted to better balance memory usage and transfer speed.

+While the current frontend application is built with vanilla JavaScript and HTML, a frontend framework such as React or Angular could be used to build a more robust UI.
+Using TypeScript would also offer development advantages, reducing the chance development errors with type-checking.